A pioneering spirit alongside modern sustainability

 Ayanot’s campus includes a technology center for computer studies.
-Ayanot students will soon be able to take classes at the nearby Weizmann Institute, earning academic credits that can be used towards university study in Israel.
+Ayanot students are able to take classes at the nearby Weizmann Institute, earning academic credits that can be used towards university study in Israel.

 Earth Sciences is a multi-disciplinary course, covering geology, oceanography, physics, biology, chemistry, climate, astronomy and more.
 Beyond the basic requirements, topics of research and study are tailored to individual students, who are taught the fundamentals and then encouraged to pursue what interests them most.
 The atmosphere in the program is friendly and reciprocal, with students encouraged to contribute according to their schedule and inclination.